NUBagciLab/Cyst-X/Classification/results_calibration/README.md

 The thresholds are saved in the output Excel files.

+To get results on the histology-confirmed cases, please run `analysis_internal_histology.sh` and `analysis_external_histology`.sh.
+Alternatively, you can run `analysis_internal_all.sh` and `analysis_external_all`.sh directly.
+These will do calibration on all Excel files under the folders `Internal 2 Classes` and `External 2 Classes`

 # 📂 Directory Structure
 Within the `Internal 2 Classes` and `External 2 Classes`:
 * Folders with `_histology` mean the model was trained and tested on the histology-confirmed cases instead of all cases.